 I publish my creative writing, commentaries and literary reviews in Chinese.
 My first book, “Women in Taipei,” explores political and gendered identity, and my second book, “Willing to Blossom,” records my life and thoughts living in the city of Taipei.
+My third book, “Living the Pandemic,” investigates how my writing and body revived under the pressing circumstances in the years of Covid-19.
 I also lead a knowledge-sharing project, Dr. Storyteller, where academics and specialists introduces popular (social) sciences to interested citizens.

 I am also a yoga practitioner, a cat lover, and a happy mother of a newborn son.